 Vienna lagers are defined in large part by their flavor profile.
 There’s no room for fruity or sweet flavors with a traditional Vienna lager.
 Instead, you should expect little to no hops or bitterness and very little sweetness.
 Vienna lagers are all about the malts you use and their flavor.

-The ideal Vienna lager should have a malty symphony, with aromas of toasted bread and fresh toffee.
-This should be accompanied by full notes of caramel, nuts, and a crisp finish with a touch of malted sweetness, but never so much that it’s sweet to the taste.
+The ideal Vienna lager should have a diverse mix of toasty, bready, and toffee malts, caramel sweetness, and a nutty, crisp finish.
+However, the sweetness should never be the focal point of the beer and you should barely notice it.
 One of the main reasons that Vienna lagers aren’t the sexy drink of today is because they focus on malt rather than on hops, which are one of the top ingredients in modern craft brews.

 The delicate balance between malt, spice, sweetness, and crispness is challenging to achieve.
 This is largely why more people don’t try to brew a Vienna Lager.